Join our lab

 M.Sc., Colorado State University, 2011-2013

-Currently: Ecologist - Field Coordinator, National Park Service
+Currently: Ecologist, National Park Service

-to better account for the impact of the maternal environment during offspring development on early seedling growth.
+Erin's project involved examining maternal effects in long-lived plant species to better account for the impact of the maternal environment during offspring development on early seedling growth.
 She also explored the degree of genetic differentiation among limber pine populations in the Southern Rocky Mountains to help improve the success of conservation actions.